LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

                    time scale.
    :param sunctx: the :c:type:`SUNContext` object (see :numref:`SUNDIALS.SUNContext`)

-   :return value: If successful, a pointer to initialized problem memory of type ``void*``, to
+   :returns: If successful, a pointer to initialized problem memory of type ``void*``, to
              be passed to all user-facing MRIStep routines listed below.
 If unsuccessful, a ``NULL`` pointer will be returned, and an error message will be printed to ``stderr``.

    **Example usage:**